McBride & the Ride: Reunion and second disbanding

 McBride & the Ride's members disbanded a second time after the release of Amarillo Sky.
 After this disbanding, McBride became the bass guitarist in Brooks & Dunn's road band.
 He continued to co-write songs for them, including the Number One hit "Play Something Country" from 2005, as well as "Proud of the House We Built", "Cowgirls Don't Cry", and several album cuts.
 McBride also co-wrote Josh Gracin's 2005 single "Stay with Me (Brass Bed)" with Jedd Hughes and Brett James.
 McBride also produced Hughes's 2004 album Transcontinental.
 Herndon self-released a solo album entitled Livin' the Dream in late 2005.
 This album included his own rendition of "Me and You" with background vocals from Sonya Isaacs, and a duet with Clint Black on "Grain of Salt."
 McBride has also written for Reba McEntire and Casey James.
-Meanwhile, Thomas toured with the Little River Band, and has joined The Time Jumpers.
+Meanwhile, Thomas toured with the Little River Band and the Time Jumpers.
 In late 2017, McBride released an EP titled Hotels & Highways.

 McBride, Herndon, and Thomas reformed McBride & the Ride a second time in late 2021.
-In February, 2022, the band had their first Nashville concert in 20 years.
+In February 2022, the band had their first Nashville concert in 20 years.
 On November 4, 2022, the band released a new single titled "Marlboros & Avon".
+This was followed in March 2023 by a second single titled "Along Comes a Girl".
+Both of these songs will be included on an extended play also titled Along Comes a Girl, slated for release later in the year.